moengage/moengage-segment-integration/README.md

 ### Example App

-To build and run the `kotlin-example` application you need to add your `write_key` from the Segment Dashboard and MoEngage Workspace Id to the `local.properties` file
+To build and run the `kotlin-example` application, you need to add your `write_key` from the Segment Dashboard and MoEngage Workspace Id to the `local.properties` file

 ```
 segmentWriteKey=[your_write_key]